themattharris/tmhOAuth/README.md

 ## Change History

+### 0.52 - 06 July 2011
+- Fixed issue where the preference for include_time in create_nonce was being ignored

 ### 0.51 - 06 July 2011
 - Use isset instead of suppress errors.
 Props: funkatron
 - Added example of using the Search API